yacy/yacy_search_server/help/Status.md

 ## Purpose

 Console Status is the operational dashboard for the peer.
+Its Incoming HTTP Requests metric reports requests currently executing and the configured remote-request limit; it does not report TCP connections or servlet sessions.

 Use it first to see identity, uptime, network position, indexing state, and important warnings.